marisalim/Saiga/README.md

 Example:
 ```
-bash ./Pipeline_scripts/guppy_basecalling_wrapper.sh 0_MinKNOW_rawdata/demo_minknow/fast5 demo_guppybasecallouts ./
+bash ./Pipeline_scripts/guppy_basecalling_wrapper.sh 0_MinKNOW_rawdata/yourdataset_minknow/fast5 yourdataset_guppybasecallouts ./
 ```
 3. Run rest of pipeline.

 You can simply run the pipeline with `python saiga_wrapper.py [flags]`, but if you have many datasets or analyses to do, you can write all the python commands into the `run_saiga.sh` and run them all with `bash run_saiga.sh`.
 - *Edit `run_saiga.sh`:*
-    - This is the script that runs through all the pipeline steps for multiple datasets//analyses.
+    - This is the script that runs through all the pipeline steps for multiple datasets and/or analyses.
 You need to comment out the demo version commands (add ‘#’ to the beginning of the lines) so they aren't run.
     - Then edit the python command flags with appropriate dataset name, files, and parameter values.
 You need to set the following flags to `y` or `n` to tell the pipeline whether to:
       - `--rawNP`: concatenate raw basecalled fastq files, output NanoPlot stats
       - `--demultgo`: demultiplex reads